Is there an inheritance tax in Australia?

 Taxation on other types of inheritance

-As opposed to superannuation death benefits, other types of inheritance are normally distributed based on the deceased person’s will, according to MoneySmart.
-However, different types of inheritance can potentially be taxed differently.
+Unlike superannuation death benefits, other types of inheritance are normally distributed based on the deceased person’s will, according to Moneysmart.
+How any taxation may apply will generally depend on the type of inheritance in question.
 Here are a couple of examples of how it could work:

 Taxation of inherited assets

 The ATO advises that capital gains tax (CGT) is only paid in the event that an asset received from an estate is later sold.
 In this case, the ATO says you would potentially be required to pay CGT on the proceeds of the sale.
 However, if the estate’s executor sells an asset to someone else before distributing the proceeds to you, then this sale may attract CGT, unless an exemption applies.